papoanaya/emacs_utils/README.md

 - regina.el : REXX mode, which is a mash up of netrexx.el and
   rexx.el.
 In this way I have an electric mode with syntax highlight for developing REXX scripts.
 LOOP is not working, use DO.
-- muse-mm.el : Muse mode for groff Memorandum Macros (-mm).
+- muse-mm.el : MUSE driver for groff Memorandum Macros (-mm).
 Even though muse already has a groff mode, that mode  uses the MOM and WWW macros.
 This combination seems to be geared to literature.
 The MM macros are catered for professional communications.
 This MUSE driver may be rough around the edges but it works good enough for me.
 - mantislib.el : Copy of jira2.el library for the Mantis bug tracking
   system.
 It is still in development, but getting there.
 These can be